 Expert Colorado Defense Attorney for Violent Crimes

 There is a great deal on the line with an accusation of manslaughter.
 Hiring an experienced Colorado manslaughter attorney is paramount.
 Sometimes deaths are accidental, like scenarios involving sober drivers or situations like hunting accidents.
 Other scenarios exist where someone is acting in self-defense or defense of others and their force results in the death of another person.
 Sadly, prosecutors sometimes don't care what your unique situation might be and conjure up a charge regardless.
 We are hear to understand your side of the story and help form a strong defense on your behalf.
-Your best possible outcome is our priority and we have over 40 years of combined experience in Colorado fighting for our client's future.
+Your best possible outcome is our priority and we have decades of combined experience in Colorado fighting for our client's future.

 Photo Credit: Pexels – it's me neosiam